Melinda Ceresoli, (pronouned CHE-re-soli), is a specialist contemporary singing & piano teacher, and vocologist.

 Melinda has experience working with kids with Down Syndrome, Retts Syndrome, Tourette Syndrome, intellectual disability, physical disability and speech disorders.
 She has been a volunteer music tutor at a Melbourne special school, which she absolutely loved!

 Melinda's interest in autism and music led to her postgraduate study, to determine how learning singing and piano could benefit students with autism.
 This is a work in progress, however, the benefits are being observed every week in her studio.

-In 2018, Melinda started presenting teacher-training workshops to piano and instrumental teachers.
-The response has been overwhelming, which is great!
+In 2018, Melinda was invited to present her first session on teaching students with ASD.
+This has led to regular teacher-training engagements at school and association PD workshops and conferences.
+The response has been overwhelming, which is wonderful!
 We need more music teachers with knowledge of Autism to address the number of Autistic individuals wanting to learn an instrument.

 Master of Music Studies